To be or not to be stable, that is the question: understanding neural networks for inverse problems: Abstract

 \section{Abstract}

-The solution of linear inverse problems arising, for example, in signal and image processing is a challenging problem, since the ill-conditioning amplifies the noise on the data.
-Recently introduced deep-learning based algorithms overwhelm the more traditional model-based approaches but they typically suffer from instability with respect to data perturbation.
-In this paper, we theoretically analyse the trade-off between neural networks stability and accuracy in the solution of linear inverse problems.
-Moreover, we propose different supervised and unsupervised solutions, to increase network stability by maintaining good accuracy, by inheriting, in the network training, regularization from a model-based iterative scheme.
-Extensive numerical experiments on image deblurring confirm the theoretical results and the effectiveness of the proposed networks in solving inverse problems with stability with respect to noise.
+The solution of linear inverse problems arising, for example, in signal and image processing is a challenging problem since the ill-conditioning amplifies, in the solution, the noise present in the data.
+Recently introduced algorithms based on deep learning overwhelm the more traditional model-based approaches in performance, but they typically suffer from instability with respect to data perturbation.
+In this paper, we theoretically analyze the trade-off between stability and accuracy of neural networks, when used to solve linear imaging inverse problems for not under-determined cases.
+Moreover, we propose different supervised and unsupervised solutions to increase the network stability and maintain a good accuracy, by means of regularization properties inherited from a model-based iterative scheme during the network training and pre-processing stabilizing operator in the neural networks.
+Extensive numerical experiments on image deblurring confirm the theoretical results and the effectiveness of the proposed deep learning-based approaches to handle noise on the data.